ukparliament/commons-library-open-day/2025/idms/index.md

 A service in which people can search for parliamentary business and research briefings, from both Houses, indexed by IDMS, in one place.

 #### [Parliamentary Search](https://parliamentary-search-265cced0397e.herokuapp.com/)
-Currently in developement, a replacement for Search Parliamentary Material.
+Currently in development, a replacement for Search Parliamentary Material.

 #### [UK Parliament thesaurus](https://lda.data.parliament.uk/terms/)
 The thesaurus supports indexing by providing information about the terms, and the terms around them.
 We include terms relating to any subject discussed by Parliament, along with many procedural terms.